dhruvin3001/neuron/README.md

 # 🧬 Neuron AI

-A fast, safe, and intelligent command-line assistant powered by AI.
+A fast, safe, and intelligent command-line assistant powered by AI that automatically detects your operating system and provides system-specific command suggestions.

 ## Quick Start